ishshah1101/FraudShield-AI-Credit-Card-Fraud-Detection/README.md

 - **Logistic Regression**: Simple baseline model for classification
 - **Decision Tree**: To capture non-linear relationships
 - **Evaluation Metrics**: Focused on Recall & F1-score due to fraud class importance

 ---

-## 📌 Future Improvements

-- Use **SMOTE** or **ADASYN** for oversampling instead of undersampling
-- Try **Ensemble models** like Random Forest or XGBoost
-- Implement **PCA** for dimensionality reduction if overfitting occurs
-- Deploy model via Flask or Streamlit

----

-## 📁 Project Status

-✅ Completed core implementation
-🚧 Open for improvements and deployment
-📈 Performance depends on train-test split randomness

----